manhhailua/ghost-codek/README.md

 **Disqus**

-To enable the Disqus comment module, you have to add you Disqus username in the ```post.hbs``` file:
+To enable the Disqus comment module, you have to add you Disqus username in the ```post.hbs``` file and comment out Facebook comments code:

 ```
 var disqus_shortname = 'example'; // required: replace example with your forum shortname